dabit3/aws-appsync-react-workshop/README.md

 For authorization rules, we can start using the `@auth` directive.

-What if you'd like to have a `Comment` type that could only be updated or deleted by the creator of the `Comment` but can be read by anyone?
+What if you'd like to have a new `Comment` type that could only be updated or deleted by the creator of the `Comment` but can be read by anyone?

-We could use the following updated type:
+We could use the following type:

 ```graphql
 type Comment @model @auth(rules: [